 On draft night, the Orlando Magic selected Webber with the 1st pick, then traded him 15 minutes later to Golden State for No. 3 pick Penny Hardaway and a few future draft picks (1996, 1998, 2000).
 Orlando fans were once again crying because Penny wasn't a household name and nobody gave a damn about picks three, five and seven years in the future.

-It didn't take long for Penny to turn those tears into cheers; In his first preseason game, Penny posterized the Rockets Carl Herrera and by the end of the fist week of the season, it was evident that Penny and Shaq were going to be one of the most exciting duos in the league and worthy of the Magic and Kareem comparisons.
+It didn't take long for Penny to turn those tears into cheers; In his first preseason game, Penny posterized the Rockets' Carl Herrera and by the end of the first week of the season, it was evident that Penny and Shaq were going to be one of the most exciting duos in the league and worthy of the Magic and Kareem comparisons.

-Webber did go on to win rookie of the year and was clearly going to be a NBA great but his rocky relationship with coach Don Nelson made it clear Webber wasn't going to be a Golden State great unless they got rid of Nelson.
-During the off-season, Webber took advantage of an obsolete loophole that allowed rookies to opt out of their contracts after a year and ended up being in a sign-and-trade deal with the Washington Bullets for Tom Gugilotta and three future first round picks.
+Webber did go on to win Rookie of the Year and was clearly going to be an NBA great but his rocky relationship with coach Don Nelson made it clear Webber wasn't going to be a Golden State great unless they got rid of Nelson.
+During the off-season, Webber took advantage of an obsolete loophole that allowed rookies to opt out of their contracts after a year.
+He ended up being in a sign-and-trade deal with the Washington Bullets for Tom Gugliotta and three future first-round picks.

-Just off the fact that the Warriors only got one season out of Webber and the Magic ended up with six seasons — including four All-Star and one Finals appearance — with Penny, you would probably say the trade was a steal for the Magic.
-Then you in factor in how marketable Penny was during his prime (second to only Jordan) and it was looking like the steal of the century.
+Just off the fact that the Warriors only got one season out of Webber and the Magic ended up with six seasons -- including four All-Star and one Finals appearance -- with Penny, you would probably say the trade was a steal for the Magic.
+Then you factor in how marketable Penny was during his prime (second to only Jordan) and it was looking like the steal of the century.